ddbj/www/_ddbj/qualifiers-e.md

 : [CATEGORY:]&lt;text&gt;, excluding double quotation mark (")
 CATEGORY is optional. if describing it, use either of followings;

-* COORDINATES
+- COORDINATES
-* DESCRIPTION
+- DESCRIPTION
-* EXISTENCE
+- EXISTENCE

 Example
-: COORDINATES: 5' and 3' RACE
+: <pre>COORDINATES: 5' and 3' RACE
 Northern blot
-heterologous expression system of Xenopus laevis oocytes.
+heterologous expression system of Xenopus laevis oocytes</pre>

 Comment
 : detailed experimental details should not be included, and would normally be found in the cited publications; value